brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 # Expected behaviour

 ## printVolCont in tint2
-*~/bin/printVolCont* is something that can be used to control ALSA master volume, alternative would be volumeicon-alsa.
+*~/bin/printVolCont* is something that can be used to control ALSA master volume, alternative would be volumeicon-alsa or pnmixer.

 ## Install firefox addons